gwer/autobun/packages/autobun/README.md

 bun add autobun preact preact-render-to-string
 ```

-> Autobun doesn't have its own preact Preact to let you choose your preferred version and avoid conflicts.
+Autobun doesn't have its own preact Preact to let you choose your preferred version and avoid conflicts.

+## Activate Preact

+Add `"jsxImportSource": "preact"` to `tsconfig.json`.

 ## Create Pages

+Add `_document.tsx` and `_app.tsx` files.
+See [examples/sample-app](./examples/sample-app) for reference.

 Start creating pages in the `pages/` directory.
 Works similar to Next.js.